 A lemongrass plant can also be dug up in its entirety and divided into numerous plants.
 Just use a shovel to break the root ball into smaller pieces.
 Plant these in

 Growing lemongrass in cool climates

-Grow a lemongrass plant in a large pot and you can simply move the plant to a frost-free location during the winter months.
+Grow lemongrass in a large pot and you can simply move the plant to a frost-free location during the winter months.
 If you grow your lemongrass in the ground, dig several stalks along with their roots when winter approaches.
 Transfer these into pots and grow them inside during the cold season.
 When spring arrives, plant them back out in the garden.

 Using lemongrass in the kitchen

 The flavorful leaves and stalks of the lemongrass plant go well in Asian-style dishes.
 The inner stalks are commonly used in cooking.
 The green leaves are used for making tea.